BenjaminUusitalo/Server-Management/README.md

 # Server Management

-This repository contains exercises for a server management course.
+This repository contains reports for a server management course.

 ## Learned so far